-The benefits of HIIT include more rapid weight loss, especially loss of weight directly from fat.
-According to a study by the University of Guelph, HIIT significantly improved the body's ability to oxidize fat.
-Another HIIT benefit is that the recovery allows you to work harder on the intervals.
-When you choose to do HIIT, you can do more high-intensity work than you could if you did the training consecutively without the recovery intervals.
-HIIT results in rapid improvements to your endurance.
-In fact you can double your endurance level in just two weeks of HIIT.
+One of the reasons HIIT is so effective is that the recovery period allows you to work harder during the intense intervals.
+When you do HIIT, you can do more high-intensity work than you could if you did the training at a steady pace without the recovery intervals.
+HIIT results in rapid improvements in your cardiovascular and respiratory function.

 Try this workout to use a jump rope in your HIIT.
 Start out jumping rope or jogging at a leisurely pace for five minutes.
 Put your jump rope down and complete a full-body dynamic stretching routine to ready your muscles for action.
 Include motions to stretch your arms, like arm circles, and your calves, like heel and toe raises.